 Consistency is the golden ticket, more than any single workout.
 Triathlon training is a bit like investing in stocks and shares – it’s better to think in terms of long term gains, rather than overnight success.
 Don’t get too focused on good days or bad days or over analysing your data.
 Each session is another jelly bean in the jar.
-We’ll adopt a pattern of two weeks hard training, followed by one week easy (plus an end of season break) to help you stay consistent.
+We’ll adopt a pattern of two weeks of hard training, followed by one week easy (plus an end of season break) to help you stay consistent.

-skill as much as fitness, especially in your first few seasons.
+I think you should enter several triathlons in 2014 for the experience.
+Racing well at a triathlon is about skill as much as fitness, especially in your first few seasons.
 It’s easy to waste loads of time making schoolboy race errors (everyone does it!) so it’s better to go through that learning curve in your first proper season, in low-priority races, rather than the big ones.
-Therefore, between May and September I would recommend you to enter several triathlon races (one every 3-weeks or so), with at least 2-weeks gap between each one.
-I would do some local sprints, as they are good experience and you can recover quickly from them.
+Therefore, between May and September, I would recommend you to enter several triathlon races (one every 3-weeks or so), with at least a 2-week gap between each one.
+I would do some local sprints, as they are a good experience and you can recover quickly from them.
 Also a couple of Olympic distance races too.
 Races fill up fast, so it’s important to get on the case now.
 Start by using the events guide on Tri247.com.

 Once you have a list of races, we can assign a priority to each one (A, B or C).
 ‘C’ races are for training and experience, nothing more.
 ‘B’ races are important, but not the main target of your training.
 ‘A’ races are the ones you really want to do well in.
 They are the focus of your training.
 You can have a couple of A races, about 5 B races, and another 7 to 10 C races in a season.
-The idea is that it’s not possible to be in Peak shape for every race, so its better to have your Peak period around your A races.
+The idea is that it’s not possible to be in Peak shape for every race, so it’s better to have your Peak period around your A races.

-Lets not worry about this just yet.
+Let’s not worry about this just yet.
 It can be useful, but we’re talking marginal gains compared with what we can achieve in swim/bike/run at the moment.
 Let’s get a good training routine going, and then we can look to add strength work later.